 - Leadership Accountability.
 The City Bar’s commitment to diversity, equity and inclusion in our workplace is reflected at all levels of our organization, including our governing bodies (the Association’s Executive Committee and the Board of the City Bar Fund) and senior staff.
 This organization-wide policy also mirrors our longstanding efforts to improve diversity among our volunteer membership, committee chairs and more broadly in the legal profession.

 - Recruitment and Outreach.
-Vacant positions are posted and shared in a manner to attract a diverse group of candidates.
+Vacant positions are written, posted and shared in a manner to attract a diverse group of candidates with different backgrounds; equivalent experience will be accepted in lieu of educational requirements wherever feasible.
 We strongly encourage hiring managers to work closely with the Human Resources Department to recruit broadly and think creatively to utilize alternative sources for qualified, but often overlooked applicants.
 Hiring managers should make every effort to interview a diverse panel of candidates, whenever possible, before making a hiring decision.
 All job postings include a statement that the City Bar supports equal employment opportunity and does not tolerate discrimination in any form.

 - Career Advancement and Professional Development.
 All managers provide staff with thoughtful feedback for career advancement and professional development, and encourage internal candidates to apply to City Bar opportunities for which they are qualified.
 Senior staff are expected to promote equitable access to training and advancement opportunities throughout the workplace; to provide targeted resources for under-represented groups as needed; and to ascertain the need for, and interest in, other efforts to advance the goals of this policy.